You’ll most likely hear about VASER liposuction from your doctor’s recommendations or from previous patients.

 The costs are also influenced by factors such as:

-- The geographical location of your surgeon or clinic
+- The geographical location of your doctor or clinic

-- The experience and qualifications of your surgeon
+- The experience and qualifications of your doctor

 - The conditions of your case